-Experts don’t know exactly how many women suffer from vaginismus, but the condition is considered to be uncommon.
+Experts don’t know exactly how many women have vaginismus, but the condition is considered to be uncommon.

 Vaginismus is classified into two types:

 - primary vaginismus: when vaginal penetration has never been achieved

 - secondary vaginismus: when vaginal penetration was once achieved, but is no longer possible, potentially due to factors such as gynecologic surgery, trauma, or radiation

 Some women develop vaginismus after menopause.
 When estrogen levels drop, a lack of vaginal lubrication and elasticity makes intercourse painful, stressful, or impossible.
 This can lead to vaginismus in some women.